samuel-ma/Bookfinder/README.md

 ## FEATURES

 ```
-// Here's a short list of features to start

-The website should have 2 types of users: either an admin or a
+The website should have 2 types of users: either an admin or a user.
-user.

 Each can sign up and choose whether to be an admin or user.
 ```